marcelruhf/SoccerRL/README.md

 * RobotTracker: implements robot tracking mechanism using ArUco AR markers
 * MarkerFinder: actually finds the AR markers within the image
 * BallTracker: tracks the position of the ball in the image by thresholding the image based on lower and upper HSV colour space limits.
+* ActionValueFunction: implementation of True Online Sarsa(lambda)
+* Simulator: A simulation of the ball and robot movement for RL

 ## Code Contributors